tesla-project/tip/README.md

     * AUTH_REQUESTS: Enable or disable authentication of incoming requests.
 If "1", the clients must provide a valid certificate for a Plugin in the institution of the TIP (see access restrictions).
 If "0", no authentication is performed.
     * KEY_POOL_ENABLED: Enable or disable the use of a pool of keys.
 When enabled, the key is taken from a random position of a pool of KEY_POOL_SIZE keys instead of generating a new one (performance increase).
 Otherwise a new key is always generated for each new user.
     * KEY_POOL_SIZE: Size of the pool of keys.
+    * MAX_TOKEN_VALIDITY: Maximum allowed JWT tokens life in seconds.
+Default 900 seconds
+    * FORCE_TOKEN_VALIDITY: If 0 the value is taked from request.
+If is a positive, all tokens will have the provided token live in seconds.

 ### Tokens